ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/ios/ios_step_4.md

         [self.tableView reloadData];
     }

 #### Remove completed Tasks Action Listener

-To remove completed tasks from the list, we just have to fire the `clearTasks` action.
+To remove completed tasks from the list, we just have to fire the action `clearTasks`.

     :::objectivec
     - (IBAction)removeClicked:(id)sender {